Jensen polynomials are not a plausible route to proving the Riemann Hypothesis: The classical Jensen polynomials

 \section{The classical Jensen polynomials}

 Suppose

 is an entire function of order less than two.
 One can associate the \term{$d$th classical Jensen polynomial for the $n$th derivative of $f$}, given by

 The ``$cl$'' in the subscript refers to these polynomials being ``classical'' in the sense that \eqref{eqn:jensencl} is the standard definition of the Jensen polynomials.
 An alternate notation for those polynomials is $J^{d,n}_{\alpha,cl}$, where the first subscript refers to the Taylor series coefficients instead of to the function.
+We will also consider the ``even'' Jensen polynomials, defined in~\eqref{eqn:gamma}.

 One reason for interest in the classical Jensen polynomials is: \begin{enumerate} \item $\displaystyle \lim_{d \to \infty} J^{d,n}_{f,cl}(z/d) = f^{(n)}(z)$, with uniform convergence for $z$ in a compact set, and \item $f$ has only real zeros if and only if $J^{d,0}_{f,cl}$ has only real zeros for all $d$. \end{enumerate} Note that item (\ref{jensenlim}) directly gives one of the implications in item~(\ref{rhandjensen}).
 For real entire functions of order less than two, the property of having only real zeros is preserved under differentiation, so an equivalent reformulation of item~(\ref{rhandjensen}) is that $f$ has only real zeros if and only if $J^{d,n}_{f,cl}$ has only real zeros for all $d$ and all~$n$.